-Dave has been covering soccer since 2007, plying his craft with TheOffside as the Editor for Major League Soccer content, while manning the helm as the lone writer for the New York Red Bulls blog.
+Dave has been covering soccer since 2007, plying his craft as the Red Bulls beat writer for Soccer By Ives, TheOffside as the Editor for Major League Soccer content, while manning the helm as the lone writer for the New York Red Bulls blog.
 Dave has also featured on the World Cup Blog, writing about the United States Men’s National Team as well as the Argentine National Team, and has worked under the American Soccer News umbrella.

 While he follows the game in all corners of the globe, he has an affinity for the American version and is a tortured Metrostars/Red Bulls fan.
 He has covered the New York Red Bulls for the Daily Harrison and has written for the McGill University newspaper, The McGill Tribune, where he was one of three people in history to cover Canadian college football.